dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ```

 This latter multi-line string literal does not strip the leading four-space
-prefix because there are not four spaces before the closing quotes.
+prefix because the final line before the closing quotes does not share the
+same four-space prefix.

-However, blank lines within the interior of the multi-line string literal
+However, other blank lines within the interior of the multi-line string literal
 are ignored for the purposes of computing the shared indentation to strip.
 For
 example, this expression does not have leading spaces in the middle line: